Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Answer: The consequences of drug possession after the fact can be severe depending on the state laws and the type and amount of drugs in question.
 In most cases, the person charged can face jail time, fines, and other penalties.
 In some states, possession of even a small amount of drugs can lead to prison time, so it is important to understand the specific laws of the state where the charge is being made.

-Read More: Can You Drink Coffee Before a Drug Test?
+Read More: What is a 10 Panel Drug Test?

 Q3: What are some defenses to drug possession after the fact?